Murdock9803/Murdock9803/README.md

 - 🔭 I’m currently working on **open source codes**

-- 👯 I’m looking to collaborate on **a promising project, which enhances my skills.
+- 👯 I’m looking to collaborate on **any promising project, which enhances my skills.
 Let's learn together!**

-- 🤝 I’m looking forward to **learn more about the endless opportunities in development world.**
+- 🤝 I’m looking forward to **learn more about the endless opportunities in DEV world.**

 - 👨‍💻 My first ever deployed website [https://murdock9803.github.io/Ayush-Portfolio/](https://murdock9803.github.io/Ayush-Portfolio/)